-Regardless of the number of games played (which is 60, starting on July 23) or whether there are fans in the stands, it’ll be a relief for US sportsbooks to see Mike Trout, Bryce Harper, Christian Yelich, Ronald Acuna Jr. et al back on the field for 2020.
+It’s a relief for US sportsbooks to see George Springer, Jacob deGrom, Christian Yelich, Trevor Bauer, et al back on the field again for 2021.
 Especially as MLB betting ranks behind only NFL betting in terms of volume.

-2020 World Series odds, odds to win the AL and NL pennants and dozens more MLB betting lines are now on the board at NJ online sportsbooks.
-Player props like AL and NL MVP, Cy Young and Rookie of the Year are just a few of the favorites with moneylines, run lines, and totals for actual games soon to come.
+2021 World Series odds, odds to win the AL and NL pennants and daily MLB betting lines are now on the board at NJ online sportsbooks.
+Player props like AL and NL MVP, Cy Young and Rookie of the Year are just a few of the favorites with moneylines, run lines, and totals for actual games also below.

-With a 60-game season closing down to its final weekend, the MLB is close to moving into the playoffs.
-The Dodgers, Yankees and Rays are the heavy favorites to win the World Series.
-Below are the odds for MLB games from the top NJ online sportsbooks.
+Below are the current game lines and futures odds for MLB from the top NJ online sportsbooks.
 Click on the odds to go directly to the sportsbook and claim your bonus.
+Use the drop-down menu to see more baseball futures including AL/NL winners.

 The difference between betting the full game and the first five innings has everything to do with what occurs before the bullpens take over.
 When you bet on the first five innings, you’re more or less betting on the starting pitchers and taking the bullpens out of the equation.